cockroachdb/docs/v20.1/rename-database.md

 ## Limitations

 If an `ALTER DATABASE ...
 RENAME` statement is issued on a single [gateway node](architecture/sql-layer.html#overview) and a successful result is returned, it is possible to observe the old database names in [transactions](transactions.html) on other gateway nodes for a short amount of time after the rename is executed.
 This issue is specific to databases, which have their metadata stored in an incoherent cache, unlike tables.
-For details, see [tracking issue](https://github.com/cockroachdb/cockroach/issues/41942).
 Note that this issue is [resolved in v20.2](https://github.com/cockroachdb/cockroach/pull/52975).

 Additionally, it is not possible to rename a database if: